andersfugmann/ocaml-protoc-plugin/README.md

 ## Proto3 Optional fields
-Proto3 optional fields are handled in the same way as proto2 optional fields; The type is an option type, and always transmissted when set.
+Proto3 optional fields are handled in the same way as proto2 optional fields; The type is an option type, and always transmitted when set.

-## Imported protofiles
+## Imported proto-files
 The generated code assumes that imported modules (generated from proto files) are available in the compilation scope.
-If the modules generated from imported protofiles resides in different a different scope (e.g. is compiled with `wrapped true`, they need to be made available by adding parameter `open=<module name>` to make the modules available for the compilation.
+If the modules generated from imported proto-files resides in different a different scope (e.g. is compiled with `wrapped true`, they need to be made available by adding parameter `open=<module name>` to make the modules available for the compilation.